---export-dynamic
+- --export-dynamic - --no-export-dynamic

-When creating a dynamically linked executable, add all symbols to the dynamic symbol table.
+When creating a dynamically linked executable, using the '-E' option or the '--export-dynamic' option causes the linker to add all symbols to the dynamic symbol table.
 The dynamic symbol table is the set of symbols which are visible from dynamic objects at run time.

-If you do not use this option, the dynamic symbol table will normally contain only those symbols which are referenced by some dynamic object mentioned in the link.
+If you do not use either of these options (or use the '--no-export-dynamic' option to restore the default behavior), the dynamic symbol table will normally contain only those symbols which are referenced by some dynamic object mentioned in the link.